AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ## Abstract
 Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design for a pilot-scale, gravity-powered UASB reactor.
 A UASB reactor treats wastewater anaerobically and produces biogas as a by-product.

 During Spring 2019, the UASB-Design team's main goal was to finalize the design for the UASB and support the design with substantial Python code and CAD designs.
-So far, the team has completed a general CAD design on Onshape for the entire UASB reactor and used python coding to predict how the geometry of the UASB design will influence the up flow velocity of wastewater through the reactor.
+So far, the team has completed a general CAD design on Onshape for the entire UASB reactor and used python coding to predict how the geometry of the UASB design will influence the upflow velocity of wastewater through the reactor.

 ## Introduction
 In the past, AguaClara has focused on creating sustainable and inexpensive drinking water treatment, and has recently expanded to wastewater treatment.
 Previously, AguaClara has struggled to find demand for wastewater treatment plants in Nicaragua or Honduras because people were reluctant to invest in a **[a "-Addressed EL"]** system that would not directly affect the health of community members.
 Fortunately, a growth in awareness in regards to the importance of wastewater treatment as well as funding from EPA for the development of wastewater treatment technologies allowed AguaClara to move forward with its venture into sustainable wastewater treatment.
 One project AguaClara established for its undertaking in wastewater treatment that of designing and fabricating pilot scale UASB reactor.
 Upon completion, the pilot UASB reactor will be tested with wastewater at the Ithaca Area Wastewater Treatment Facility (IAWWTF).